Prabhat-Kr-Sahu/inter_iit_bt/README.md

 ## Customization

 - Modify the parameters for stop loss and trailing stop percentages when adding the strategy using the `run_backtest` function.
+- here you can use your default params for the backtest like ----
 - You can also change the logic in the `next` method of the strategy to define custom buy/sell conditions.

 ## Requirements